Employee performance reviews can be a nerve-wracking experience for everyone involved, no matter how often or infrequently you perform them.

 Performance review formats

-There are a few different ways you can structure your performance review, each with its own merits and drawbacks.
-Human Resources at MIT offers ready-to-use templates for three basic formats that are used by many employers.
+If your company doesn't already have a standard performance review appraisal form, Human Resources at MIT offers ready-to-use templates for three basic formats that are used by many employers.

 - Descriptive performance review: This type of review ranks different competencies and aspects of an employee's performance on a descriptive scale (i.e., exceptional, highly effective, proficient, inconsistent, unsatisfactory).
 Each scale rating should be clearly defined, and each rated area should leave room for a brief explanation from the reviewer.